azhelle16/Xylophone-iOS/README.md

 	- Code Refactoring
 	- Basic Debugging

+## Note
-This application is coded as part of The App Brewery's Complete App Development Bootcamp.
+This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)